Configurators

 Supervisor is a light-weight process manager that is useful when you want to run local development instances of server applications.

-Required TOSCA import: configurators/supervisor-template.yaml
+Required TOSCA import: configurators/templates/supervisor.yaml

 (in the unfurl